 After the Second World War, Shute flew his own light aeroplane to Australia and back and on his return home, he decided that he and his family would emigrate to Australia.
 This led to a series of books set in Australia, A Town Like Alice (1950), Round the Bend (1951), The Far Country (1952), In the Wet (1953), Beyond the Black Stump (1956) and On the Beach (1957) among them.
 By now, Shute was one of the world's best-selling novelists.

 LOVE WRITING REVIEWS?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 But as Thorn points out in his biography, "There was more to Nevil Shute than his books, a great deal more."
-And to think I wouldn't have known this, without Donald Trump and Kim Jong-un scaring me to revisit On The Beach!
+And to think I wouldn't have known this without Donald Trump and Kim Jong-un scaring me to revisit my old secondhand copy of On The Beach!

 © 2017 Robert Fairhead